-WG 3 – Network Growth and Outreach
+WG 3 – Infrastructure

 The general aim of this working group is to conceptualise, set up and maintain the communication infrastructure of the Leibniz PostDoc-Network and to expand the reach of the network.
 We maintain the website, advertise the communication channels like the listserv, and reach out to the PostDoc representatives at the individual institutes.
 As Felix describes it, this is the “machine room” of the network.
 Our goal is to reach every PostDoc within the Leibniz society, so that they can experience the benefit of the network.

-Working Group Speakers
+Working Group Coordinators

-The Working Conditions and Career Development working group has two main aims: First, we want to address and advocate for key issues postdoctoral researchers face when working at Leibniz Institutes, such as mental health and wellbeing issues, contract issues (i.e., WissZeitVG, Einstufung), and working issues that are particularly exacerbated by the pandemic (i.e., care obligations, contract extensions, social isolation).
+The Working Conditions and Mental Health working group has two main aims: First, we want to address and advocate for key issues postdoctoral researchers face when working at Leibniz Institutes, such as mental health and wellbeing issues, contract issues (i.e., WissZeitVG, Einstufung), and working issues that are particularly exacerbated by the pandemic (i.e., care obligations, contract extensions, social isolation).
 Based on our international experience, we aim to develop new resources for postdoctoral researchers that help them settling in in Germany.
 This includes developing a welcome package for Leibniz PostDocs and providing an overview of important official documents that international postdocs need (English versions), resources for networking during the pandemic, and beyond.

-Second, we would like to offer support for the development of essential skills for postdocs.
+The Career Development working group has one main goal: To offer support for the development of essential skills for postdocs.
 This includes training opportunities on, for example, grant writing, project management, or communication.
 Hereby, we want to make use of the size and heterogeneity of the Leibniz Association and establish collaborations to make these courses available to a broader audience.

-Working Group Speakers
+Working Group Coordinators

 Rajini completed her PhD in epidemiology in October 2014 from Tata Memorial Centre, Homi Bhabha National Institute, India and thereafter earned a position as Scientific Officer at the same institute.
 She later worked as Postdoctoral researcher at Medical University of Innsbruck, Austria and since October 2018 is working at Leibniz Institute for Prevention Research & Epidemiology-BIPS, Bremen.
 Her research interests are non-communicable disease epidemiology, molecular epidemiology and global health.
 With the Leibniz Postdoc network she would like connect with her peers, provide information on initial administrative procedures and career development.

-WG 5 – Diversity and Inclusion
+WG 6 – Diversity and Inclusion

 This working group is dedicated to issues of diversity, inclusion, and intersectionality with regard to the functioning of the Leibniz PostDoc Network and the Leibniz-wide workplace.
 On the one hand, we want to increase the awareness, acceptance, and importance of the differences between individuals within the Leibniz Association.
 On the other hand, we want to encourage an atmosphere that enhances mutual respect, active participation, and diverse contributions among Leibniz employees.
 We plan to implement concrete and sustainable practices of inclusion that will address intersectional inequalities.

-WG 6 – Sustainability
+WG 7 – Sustainability